utwente-fmt/ProB-LTSmin-iFM16/README.md

 Installation
 ===

 In order to clone this repository you will require `git` to be set up and installed on your machine.
+If you experience any issues please also consult the [LTSmin] website for further instructions.

 ### Linux